What we know about Trump's actions as insurrection unfolded - NewsBreak

 ‘THIS IS WRONG AND NOT WHO WE ARE’

 As Trump was returning to the White House, the situation at the Capitol was deteriorating.
-Rioters in the pro-Trump mob burst through police barricades, assaulted officers, smashed through windows and rammed through doors.
 At 1:49 p.m., D.C. police officially declared a riot.
 And by 2:15 p.m.
 Pence and members of Congress were rushed into hiding as the rioters breached the building.

 “This is wrong and not who we are,” tweeted the president’s eldest son, Donald Trump Jr., who had spoken at the rally, at 2:17 p.m.
 “Be peaceful and use your 1st Amendment rights, but don’t start acting like the other side.
 We have a country to save and this doesn’t help anyone.”